Mikeware/SpaceBattleArena/doc/server/config.md

 see pull_max

 ###pull_max = integer
 These two values correspond to the amount of pull the drag will have on ships.
 Larger values mean ships will slow down faster.
 It'd best not to make these values higher than the Ship's Thruster force of 3500.
 A random value will be generated between **pull_min** and **pull_max**.
 These are typically **1750** and **2500**.
+Setting pull to zero, will turn off drag.

 <a name="game"></a>[Game]